Updated: Nov 20, 2021

 Keeping a seed journal really helps to bring home the scientific lessons that the gardening nature school teaches our kids.
 It’s fun, creative, and reinforces those crucial scientific skills of observation and drawing conclusions.

 Homeschooling parents, grab this opportunity for some hands-on learning experiences!
-For homeschool kindergarten, toddlers and pre-school aged kids can learn the basics of observation and recording – and relish practicing their art skills.
+For homeschool kindergarten, toddlers and pre-school aged kids they can learn the basics of observation and recording – and relish practicing their art skills.
 Older homeschooled kids can strengthen and further develop their current scientific skills by performing various seed sprouting experiments that will truly reinforce those plant cycle lessons.
 More on this coming soon!

 Seed journals should be magical.
 Encourage good observation and data recording practices, but let this also be a place where your kid can experiment, both scientifically and artistically.

-How to make an awesome seed journal.
+How to make an awesome seed journal:

 You will need: